shrobon/EasyMedics/README.md

 #EasyMedics
+An easy to use Medical Image Analysis Tool.

+1. Support Volume Rendering
+2. add/modify color-transfer functions
+3. add/modify opacity transfer functions
+4. Feature to save the render screen after modification as JPEG
+5. Writes the final color/opacity values as a text/file for reference.
+6. Can load up color/opacity transfer functions from a file

+This utility can be extended, to support different types of Images and Volumetric datasets.

+#Want to contribute ?
+There's still a lot of things that can be improved.
+Looking for some ideas ?
+See the Todo.MD, for the current bugs and features currently in pipeline
+- Fork the repo and extend this utility your own custom features.
+- Send me a pull request

 #### Software Versions
 1. Python 2.7
-2. vtk 5.10.1 (The latest versions donot have good support for Tkinter)
+2. vtk 5.10.1
+**(The latest versions i.e 7.0.0,  does not have good support for Tkinter)**

 # Want to learn more about volume rendering ?
 #### Volume Rendering
 In scientific visualization and computer graphics, volume rendering is a set of techniques used to display a 2D projection of a 3D discretely sampled data set, typically a 3D scalar field.
 Resources are as follows: